Probabilistic Kernel Function for Fast Angle Testing: Experiments

 \subsection{ANNS Performance}

-We chose ScaNN~\cite{Scann}, HNSW~\cite{hnsw}, and HNSW+PEOs~\cite{peos} as our baselines, where ScaNN is a state-of-the-art quantization-based approach that performs better than IVFPQFS, and HNSW+PEOs~\cite{peos} is a state-of-the-art graph-based approach that outperforms FINGER~\cite{FINGER} and Glass.
-Similar to HNSW+PEOs, KS2 is implemented on HNSW, and the corresponding approach is named HNSW+KS2.
-The detailed parameter settings of all compared approaches can be found in Appendix~\ref{appendix:exp-dataset-baseline}, and additional experimental results can also be found in Appendix~\ref{appendix:sec-additional-exp}.
+We chose ScaNN~\citep{Scann}, HNSW~\citep{hnsw}, and HNSW+PEOs~\citep{peos} as baselines, where ScaNN is a state-of-the-art quantization-based approach that performs better than IVFPQFS, and HNSW+PEOs~\citep{peos} is a state-of-the-art graph-based approach that outperforms FINGER~\citep{FINGER} and Glass~\citep{glass}.
+Like HNSW+PEOs, KS2 is implemented on HNSW, dubbed HNSW+KS2.
+DiskANN~\citep{DiskANN} is excluded because it is orthogonal to KS2 and focuses on optimization for external storage.
+ADSampling~\citep{Adsampling} is excluded because it is designed for a non-SIMD environment.
+The parameter settings of all compared approaches and additional experimental results can be found in Appendix~\ref{appendix:sec-additional-exp}.

 \textbf{(1) Index size and indexing time.} Regarding indexing time, after constructing the HNSW graph, we require an additional 42s, 164s, 165s, 188s, 366s, and 508s to align the edges and build the KS2 testing structure on \textbf{Word}, \textbf{GloVe1M}, \textbf{GIST}, \textbf{GloVe2M}, \textbf{SIFT}, and \textbf{Tiny}, respectively.
 This overhead is less than 25\% of the graph construction time.
 In practice, users can reduce the parameter \text{efc} to shorten indexing time while still preserving the superior search performance of HNSW+KS2.
 As for the index size, it largely depends on the parameter $L$, which will be discussed later.